KULeuven-COSIC/ppknn/README.md

 ```

 Providing a `.csv` file for the `--file-name` argument is mandatory.
-This file holds the training and testing data.
+This file holds the training and testing data
-The file should not contain values higher than 255.
+and should not contain values higher than 255.

+For running longer experiments,
+especially to reproduce the results from the paper,
+see the scripts `scripts/bench-cancer.sh` and `scripts/bench-mnist.sh`.

 ## Internals